 Have you been considering an entrance into the health and wellness career space?
-Are you waiting for the right time to begin your wellness career or wondering if there’s a market for your health coaching services?
-In this article, we explore the current landscape of the wellness industry as well as the increasing need for wellness leaders in the world today.
+Are you waiting for the right time to begin your wellness career or wondering if there’s a market for health coaching services?
+In this article, we explore the current landscape of the health and wellness industry as well as the increasing need for individuals to become a health coach.

 Did you know the world’s human population is increasingly unwell?
 Despite advances in medical sciences, obesity and chronic health problems continue to rise.
 According to the World Health Organization worldwide obesity has nearly tripled since 1975.
 And according to the Centers for Disease Control and Prevention (CDC), in the U.S., 6 in 10 adults have at least one chronic disease, and 4 in 10 have two.